Accounting and Valuation Methods

 If an amended estimate results in a reduction in the scope of the obligations, a proportion of the provision is reversed and the earnings are allocated to the functional area originally charged with the expense when the provision was set aside.

 Discretion must be exercised when determining income tax provisions.
 WACKER determines appropriate provisions for expected risks from tax audits.
 If the final results of these external audits differ from our estimates, they are recognized in the period in which they become known.

 Financial liabilities are measured at fair value on initial recognition.
 For all financial liabilities not subsequently measured at fair value through profit or loss, the transaction costs directly attributable to the acquisition are included in the recognized liability.
 Liabilities from finance lease agreements are shown as financial liabilities at the present value of the future lease installments.

-Trade payables and other liabilities (including tax liabilities) are measured at amortized cost using the effective interest method.
+Trade payables and other financial and non-financial liabilities (including income tax liabilities) are measured at amortized cost using the effective interest method.

 Contingent liabilities are potential obligations that arise from past events and the existence of which depends on uncertain future events which are beyond the Group’s influence, and on existing obligations that cannot be carried as liabilities because either an outflow of resources is unlikely or the amount of the obligation cannot be estimated with sufficient reliability.
 Contingent liabilities are shown at values corresponding to the degree of liability that exists on the balance sheet date.

 In accordance with the management approach, segment reporting at WACKER is based on an internal organizational and reporting structure.
 The data used to determine key internal management ratios is derived from the consolidated financial statements drawn up in accordance with IFRS.
 Business segments are not combined.
 Please refer to chapter Key Products, Services and Business Processes of the Group management report for a detailed description of the business segments, and products and services offered.